Gictorbit/photoshopCClinux/README.md

 3- make sure you have enough storage in your `/home` partition about `5 GiB`
 > 1 GiB will be free after installation

+also you can install illustrator in diffrent directory

 4- make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components

 ## :computer: Installation